krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

     In **pkinit_identity** or **pkinit_identities**, *filename*
     specifies the name of a PEM-format file containing the user's certificate.
-If *keyfilename* is not specified, the user's private key is expected to be in file-name as well.
+If *keyfilename* is not specified, the user's private key is expected to be in *filename* as well.
 Otherwise, *keyfilename* is the name of the file containing the private key.

     In **pkinit_anchors** or **pkinit_pool**, *filename* is assumed to